tjmahr/dissertation/docs/15-aim1-notebook.md

 (ref:phon-diff-curves) Differences in the average looks to the phonological foil versus the unrelated image between age 4 and the other ages.
-Plotted line is estimated difference and the shaded region is the 95% confidence around that difference.
+Plotted line is estimated difference and the shaded region is the 95% confidence interval around that difference.
 Blue boxes highlight regions where the 95% interval excludes zero.
 From age 3 to age 4, children become more sensitive to the phonological foil during and after the target noun.
 The curves for age 3 and age 4 have largely the same shape,